AAII-DeSI/transfer-learning-el3518/TFS-2023-SFFDN/readme.md

+#SF-FDN

-Code for the TFS publication can be found [here](https://github.com/el3518/SF-FDN)
+Code for the TFS publication "Source-Free Multi-Domain Adaptation with Fuzzy Rule-based Deep Neural Networks" can be found [here](https://github.com/el3518/SF-FDN)